Things to see and do - London

 The Church was built by Gibbs between 1722 and 1726.
 It has the appearance of a baroque building with an elegant appearance but lacking a little unity.
 The interior decor is harmonious with a hint of rococo.
 Its famous not only for its architecture but also, since the 1930s, as a refuge for the homeless.
 The Church has also given its name to a chamber orchestra known worldwide the Academy of St-Martin-in-the-Fields, which extends a long tradition of classical concerts.

-Open only to pedestrians, this square surrounded by restaurants and cinemas is incredibly vibrant.
-In the middle is the fountain erected in 1874 in memory of Shakespeare opposite the Statue of Charlie Chaplin by John Doubleday (1980).
-Leicester Square was once a garden in front of the manor house of the Sydney's, Earls of Leicester, built on the north side.
-In the 18C, this square became an elegant place where well to do artists such as Reynolds and Hogarth lived.
+This pedestrianised square surrounded by restaurants and cinemas is incredibly vibrant.
+In the middle is a fountain erected in 1874 in memory of Shakespeare, opposite the statue of Charlie Chaplin by John Doubleday (1980).
+Leicester Square was once a garden in front of the residence of the Sydneys, Earls of Leicester, standing on the north side.
+In the 18C, this square became an elegant location where prosperous artists like Reynolds and Hogarth lived.

 The present theatre was built after the fire of 1856.
 It was designed especially for opera and ballet with a main hall of 2000 seats and is famous for the quality of its acoustics.
 It forms a group with the Floral Hall alongside, built by the same architect to serve as a concert hall with small rooms.
 Since 1946 the opera house has played host to the Sadler's Wells Ballet which, 10 years later under a Charter of the Queen, became The Royal Ballet.